vic0627/karman/assets/doc/en/karman-tree.md

 In [Middleware](./middleware.md), Interceptors and Hooks configurations will be introduced.
 These types of configurations can access the properties or methods on the karman node through this inside functions.
 If there are constants or methods commonly used in Middleware, consider installing them on the karman node.

-Dependency installation needs to be executed through the root karman node using the `Karman.$use()` method.
+Dependency installation needs to be executed through the karman node using the `Karman.$use()` method.
 After installation, a similar inheritance event will be triggered again, making the entire karman tree reference the dependency.
 The dependency itself must be an object and must have an `install()` method.

+> [!WARNING]
+> Restriction of installing dependencies via root karman node has been removed in Karman v1.3.0, and the implementation of `install` method has changed either.

 In addition, Karman itself also provides built-in dependencies: